Amonnium/Apple-Intelligence/SECURITY.md

 ## Copyright

-Fork this repository has been a autorization of me for safety.
+Fork this repository needs a autorization from me for safety.
-Or go to court!
+Or go to the court!

 -------